Showing entries 21 to 24

 This year definitely had a different feel, and of course that had a lot to do with Sun’s influence.
 It felt like it was almost a new event, a chapter 2 for MySQL, and its ecosystem of vendors and customers.
 There were more people - I don’t know exact numbers, but it felt appeared to be twice as packed.
 The exhibit hall was the same, but we took up a bit more space than last year and certainly there were much fancier booths - ours included!
 We even gave away multiple prizes this year - our fun 8-ball tshirts, and a couple remote control helicopters.
 Scott Baird and Mike Hogan were the lucky winners this year.

 The one thing that hasn’t changed is our fit with the MySQL customers.
-This year we met several of our own customers and users face-to-face - including an …
+This year we met several of our own customers and users face-to-face - including an entire …

 [Read more]